ceph/ceph/doc/radosgw/adminops.rst

 If ``access-key`` is specified and refers to an existing key owned by the user then it will be modified.

+.. versionadded:: Luminous

+A ``tenant`` may either be specified as a part of uid or as an additional request param.

 :caps: users=write

 Syntax